 The chemical compound in ginger is a potent blood thinner and anti-inflammatory agent that can help you reduce your blood pressure.
 You can try commercial organic ginger teas, or make your own from ginger root.
 Simply chop the root into small pieces and boil for about five minutes.
 You can also use sliced or grated ginger to spice up any dish.

-RECOMMENDATION: If you are hypertensive or know anyone living with it, you should get these supplements.
-I will recommend you get yourself these supplements here to effectively lower your blood pressure naturally.
+RECOMMENDATION: If you are hypertensive or know anyone living with it, you should check out this natural solution for normalizing blood pressure completely.
+Read more here: how to effectively lower your blood pressure naturally.

 Ginger is anti-bacterial, anti-viral and anti-fungal.
 Gingerol, the bioactive substance in fresh ginger, can help lower the risk of infections.